CERTCC/CERT-Guide-to-CVD/docs/about/acknowledgements.md

 # Acknowledgements

-The material in the CERT® Guide to Coordinated Vulnerability Disclosure inherits from 29 years of analyzing vulnerabilities and navigating vulnerability disclosure issues at the CERT Coordination Center (CERT/CC).
+The material in the CERT® Guide to Coordinated Vulnerability Disclosure inherits from over three decades of analyzing vulnerabilities and navigating vulnerability disclosure issues at the CERT Coordination Center (CERT/CC).
 While a few of us may be the proximate authors of the words you are reading, many of the ideas these words represent have been